MicrosoftDocs/fabric-docs/docs/data-warehouse/workload-management.md

 The [!INCLUDE [product-name](../includes/product-name.md)] workspace provides a natural isolation boundary of the distributed compute system.
 Workloads can take advantage of this boundary to manage both cost and performance.

-[OneLake shorcuts](../onelake/onelake-shortcuts.md) can be leveraged to create read-only replicas of tables in other workspaces to distribute load across multiple sql engines creating an isolation boundary.
+[OneLake shortcuts](../onelake/onelake-shortcuts.md) can be used to create read-only replicas of tables in other workspaces to distribute load across multiple sql engines creating an isolation boundary.

 ## Next steps